eirikba/ebakup/README.md

 parallel dimension one day, I will buy a new computer, install the system from scratch and copy any files I care about from some alternative source.
 Making sure such an alternative source exists is primarily what ebakup is about.
+That, and being able to restore individual files that somehow get lost or corrupt.

 A secondary feature that I think is nice is to have long-term history.
 Having old versions of all files available so I can see what they were